Complaints about continuing healthcare funding

 What can you do if you're not happy

 Requests for an assessment can be made after the period of care concerned – for instance, on behalf of someone who has since died.
-However, last year the Department of Health announced final deadlines for any new claim in the period from April 2004 until 31 March 2012.
-The deadlines have now passed, and we know that the NHS received about 60,000 new claims when the deadlines were announced.
+However, in 2012 the Department of Health announced final deadlines for any new claim in the period from April 2004 until 31 March 2012.
+After those deadlines passed, we know that the NHS received about 60,000 new claims.
 We understand that the NHS is currently processing those claims, and it is likely that in many of these cases, claimants will be disappointed and may think about complaining to us.

 How we can help